mlc76520/AAV/README.md

 This is a music visualization system that displays audio spectrum analyzers, VU meters, and music player information on two OLED displays (128x64 pixels each) connected to a Raspberry Pi.
 Key Components
-Custom-built multimedia box powered by a Raspberry Pi 3B running Raspbian Bookworm, MPD, CAVA, and Pipewire.
+Custom-built multimedia box powered by a Raspberry Pi 3B running Raspbian Bookworm, MPD, and ALSA or Pipewire.

 Featuring:
 Network access to your music repository and display songs informations on the OLED screens.